fallen-icarus/cardano-loans/README.md

 #### Interest
 Unlike other lending/borrowering protocols, Cardano-Loans does not use an algorithm to determine the interest rates.
 Instead, rates are one of the explicitly negotiated terms between borrowers and lenders.

-**Cardano-Loans v1 utilizes fixed, non-compounding interest rates.** Validity intervals cannot tell the current time, they can only tell whether a certain time has passed or not.
+**Cardano-Loans v1 utilizes fixed, non-compounding interest rates.** Validity intervals cannot tell the current time during payments, they can only tell whether a certain time has passed or not.
 Compounding requires the state of the loan to be periodically updated, which is possible by breaking the loan up into "epochs", using `invalid-hereafter` to check whether the current loan-epoch has passed.
 This is similar to the expiry check that occurs when the borrower makes a repayment, though it adds complexity and logic to the design.
 For a more detailed explanation, see the [Future Directions](#future-directions-and-considerations) section.

 Since Cardano-Loans v1 is non-compounding, the total amount owed for all loans is always:
 ```